 Through these experiences, CFH has come to define social enterprise as business ventures operated by non‐profits, whether they are societies, charities, or co‐operatives.
 These businesses sell goods or provide services in the market for the purpose of creating a blended return on investment ‐ financial, social, environmental or cultural.

 For example, a social enterprise might provide valuable services to a population in need, e.g. Huron County Food Bank Distribution Centre or support employment for vulnerable clients e.g. Dashwood Industries.

 But our definition does not include private enterprises with a social or environmental bent e.g. Cowbell Brewery, Homegrown Food Box.
 The distinction is important.

-Under the terms and conditions of our FedDev agreements, we are allowed, even encouraged, to provide no interest loans to social enterprises as we define them.
+Under the terms and conditions of our FedDev agreements, we are allowed, even encouraged, to provide no interest loans of up to $250,000 to social enterprises as we define them.

 Contact us today!

 If you are interested in applying for a Social Enterprise Loan, please get in touch with Paul Nichol, General Manager, by calling 226-889-8256 ext.
 223 or by emailing firstname.lastname@example.org.